mykytaso/mykytaso/README.md

 I’m a Python Developer.

-I love engineering stuff, and programming is the perfect tool for me to do so.
+I love engineering, and programming is the perfect tool for me to do so.

 ### Tech Stack and Tools: